Project ROSE

 Project ROSE ("Retrofit of Strike Element") was a program by the Pakistan Air Force to upgrade the avionics of its aging Dassault Mirage IIIEP and Mirage 5PA fighter jets.
 These aircraft were originally manufactured by Dassault Aviation in France, or by the Government Aircraft Factories (GAF) in Australia.
-The program, based at the Pakistan Aeronautical Complex, focused on upgrading the military avionics and onboard computer systems, with equipment supplied by Pakistani Margella Electronics, French SAGEM and Italian SELEX consortia.
+The program, based at the Pakistan Aeronautical Complex, focused on upgrading the military avionics and onboard computer systems, with equipment supplied by Pakistani Margalla Electronics, French SAGEM and Italian SELEX consortia.

 The program was initiated after the PAF began considering retiring or phasing out these aircraft from active service.
 The Pakistan Air Force, which was already operating Dassault Mirage IIIs and Mirage 5s, began its procurement of second-hand Mirage fighters from Australia, Lebanon, Libya, and Spain.
 More than 90% of aircraft were retrofitted at the Pakistan Aeronautical Complex in Kamra with the remaining being upgraded in France.

 The upgrade package included the installation of a Grifo radar with a detection range of approximately 75 km, in-flight refueling probes, and airframe overhauls to extend service life.
 Further considerations for upgrades were recommended but the program was eventually terminated due to the increasing cost of spare parts and the poor condition of the second-hand airframes.

 History

 Program overview

-In the 1990s, the United States placed an economic and military embargo on Pakistan due to its atomic bomb program, which delayed the procurement of F-16 fighter jets.
+In the 1990s, the United States placed an economic and military embargo on Pakistan due to its Nuclear bomb program, which delayed the procurement of F-16 fighter jets.
 Also, the Indian Air Force began to modernize its fleet of fighter aircraft, thus putting stress on the Pakistan Air Force.
 The restrictions prompted the development of solutions to maintain combat readiness.

 In 1992, the Pakistan Air Force devised a strategy to increase its self-reliance and launched the ROSE and Project Sabre II programs.
 Funding was provided in 1995 for both programs.
 Although the United States raised objections to the program, the PAF procured Mirage fighters from various countries including Australia, Belgium, Lebanon, Libya, and Spain from 1992 till 2003.

 SAGEM from France and SELEX from Italy were contracted to provide consultations on military electronics and avionics in 1996.
 Overhaul facilities and engineering divisions were established at the Pakistan Aeronautical Complex (PAC) in Kamra.
 Over 90% of the aircraft were locally retrofitted at the Pakistan Aeronautical Complex, and a few aircraft were upgraded in France.
 Under this first phase of the program, designated as ROSE–I, around 33 Mirage III fighter jets, designated ROSE I, were upgraded to perform multiple mission types including air superiority and strike missions.
 The ROSE upgrade was also applied to 34 Mirage 5 fighter jets for conducting night operations.